takemikami/docker-google-cloud-sdk-gae-java8/README.md

 It allows skipping the install of [OpenJDK8](https://openjdk.java.net/projects/jdk8/) and appengine components for a faster build time.

+It also includes Node.js and NPM for convience if you use JavaScript in your builds.

 gcloud components:
 - beta
 - app-engine-java